KnowageLabs/Knowage-Documentation/functionalities-guide/cockpit/index.rst

 The ``kn-if`` attribute is available to every HTML5 tag and is a way to conditionally show or hide an element based on some other value.
 The attribute content will be evaluated after the other tags substitution, so will be possible to use other tags inside.
 If the evaluation returns true the tag will be shown, otherwise it will be deleted from the execution.

+``<div kn-cross> ... </div>``

+The ``kn-cross`` attribute is available to every HTML5 tag and is a way to make the element interactive on click.
+This attribute generates an on click event on the element to open the cross navigation set.
+If there is no cross navigation set this tag will not work.

+``<div kn-preview="DATASET-TO-SHOW"> ... </div>``

+The ``kn-preview`` attribute is available to every HTML5 tag and is a way to make the element interactive on click.
+This attribute generates an on click event on the element to open the dataset preview dialog.
+The attribute value will be the *dataset label* of the dataset that you want to open.
+If a dataset is not specified the cockpit will use the one set for the widget.
+If no dataset has been set and the attribute has no value this tag will not work.

+``<div kn-selection-column="COLUMN-NAME" kn-selection-value="COLUMN-VALUE"> ... </div>``

+The ``kn-selection-column`` attribute is available to every HTML5 tag and is a way to make the element interactive on click.
+This attributes generates an on click event on the element to set the chosen column and value in the cockpit selections.
+The default will use as a selection the first row value for the column.

+The **kn-selection-value** attribute is optional and will add a specific value to the column selection.

 **Banned Tags**

 For Cross side scripting and security reasons some tags are removed on save by the security filter: